Aaron98990/ways-of-the-game/misconduct.md

 ## Cautions

-Before showing a yellow or red card, I recommend to blow the whistle (usually a short-short) right before the card is shown unless immediatly after a foul.
-This is so everyone knows a card was given.
+**Before showing a yellow or red card, I recommend to blow the whistle (usually a short-short) right before the card is shown unless immediatly after a foul.
+This is so no one misses that a card was given.**

 This section applies to a player, substitute or substituted player unless otherwise stated.